-Each year, the FBI publishes crime statistics in its Uniform Crime Reporting program.
+Each year, the Federal Bureau of Investigation (FBI) publishes crime statistics in its Uniform Crime Reporting (UCR) program.
 The reports provide not only helpful statistics but also crime classifications and definitions.
 UCR categorizes serious crimes as Part I offenses and less serious crimes as Part II offenses.

 Part I Offenses

-Aggravated assault: Unlawfully attacking another person to inflict severe or aggravated bodily injury, usually accompanied by the use of a weapon or by other means likely to produce death or grave bodily harm.
-Attempted aggravated assault that involves the use or threat of use of a gun, knife or other weapon is included in this crime category because serious personal injury likely would result.
+Aggravated assault: The unlawful attack of another person to inflict severe or aggravated bodily injury, usually accompanied by the use of a weapon or by other means likely to produce death or grave bodily harm.
+Attempted aggravated assault, assault that involves the use or threat of use of a gun, knife, or other weapon is included in this crime category because serious personal injury likely would result.

-Forcible rape: The “carnal knowledge of a female forcibly and against her will.”
-UCR includes assaults and attempts to commit rape by force or threat of force but excludes statutory rape (without force) and other sex offenses.
-UCR collects data only on the rape of women.
+Forcible rape: The carnal knowledge of a female forcibly and against her will.
+The UCR program includes assault and the attempt to commit rape by force or threat of force in the definition.
+However, the UCR specifically excludes statutory rape (without force) and other sex offenses.
+The UCR program collects data only on the rape of women.

-Murder: Killing a human in a willful and non-negligent manner.
+Murder: The killing of a human being in a willful and non-negligent manner.

-Robbery: Taking or attempting to take anything of value from a person by force or threat of force or violence.
+Robbery: The taking, or attempt to take, anything of value from a person by force or threat of force or violence.

-Arson: Willfully or maliciously burning or attempting to burn, with or without intent to defraud, a house, public building, motor vehicle, aircraft or personal property.
+Arson: The willful or malicious burning, or attempt to burn, with or without intent to defraud, a house, public building, motor vehicle, aircraft, or personal property.

-Burglary: Unlawfully entering a structure to commit a felony or theft.
+Burglary: The unlawful entering of a structure to commit a felony or theft.
 Forcible entry need not have occurred.

-Larceny-theft: Unlawfully taking property from another (e.g., stealing a bicycle, stealing automobile parts, shoplifting, pickpocketing) without force, violence or fraud.
+Larceny-theft: The unlawful taking of property from another (e.g., stealing a bicycle, stealing automobile parts, shoplifting, or pickpocketing) without force, violence, or fraud.
 Attempted larcenies are included.